amverse/argoparser/README.md

 - Positional arguments are stored to the `positional`-tagged fields in the same order as they are listed in the struct;
 - Positional arguments are always required;
 - "Default" field for storing unspecified positional arguments is always `[]string` with `positional` tag;
-- The field can't be positional and hypen-named at the same time.
+- The field can't be positional and hyphen-named at the same time.

 ### Parsing examples